ytbryan/aka/README.md

 ## [Setup the config file](#config)

-The `.config` file is an yml file.
+The `~/.aka/.config` file is an yml file.
 The default values are absolute path to my dot file and history file.
-If you are using `.bashrc` or `.zshrc`, please change the location value to the respective path.
-Relative path is not allowed in the `.config`
+If you are using `.bashrc` or `.zshrc`, please change the location value to its respective path.
+Relative path is not allowed in the `~/.aka/.config`
 ```
-#default values
 location: "/Users/ytbryan/.bash_profile" #absolute path to your dot file
 history: "/Users/ytbryan/.bash_history" #absolute path to your history file
 ```